Hiking the Puʻu Māʻeliʻeli Trail (Digging Hill Pillbox) on Oʻahu, Hawaiʻi

 Native Plants on the Puʻu Māʻeliʻeli Trail

-Generally speaking, I can come up with a long list of native plants on most trails around Hawaiʻi, but since Puʻu Māʻeliʻeli is so low in elevation and close to urban areas, 99% of the trail is covered in non-native invasive species, like Shoebutton and Brazilian Pepper.
+Generally speaking, I can come up with a long list of native plants on most trails around Hawaiʻi, but since Puʻu Māʻeliʻeli is so low in elevation and close to urban areas, 99% of the trail is covered in non-native, invasive species like Shoebutton, Brazilian Pepper, and Juniper Berry.

-That being said, the few native plants that I’ve noticed on the trail are Uluhe, Palaʻā, ʻUhaloa, and a rare ʻŌhiʻa lehua.
+That being said, the few native plants that I’ve noticed on the trail include Uluhe, Palaʻā, ʻUhaloa, and a rare ʻŌhiʻa lehua—if you know where to look.

 If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.